vikingJason/5eVaultMain/content/1. Adventures/Hall of Heroes - AutomatonGPT/Hall of Heroes.md

 - **Growth:** How will the characters evolve throughout the campaign?
 - **Relationships:** Will there be any significant relationships or rivalries?
 - **Moral dilemmas:** Will the characters face difficult choices or moral conflicts?

+### 5 - 10 Arc
+- the city has a protective forcefield that prevents the new rules, protects from wild magic surges, or something